iampeternguyen/octalla/README.md

 ## Key Features
 - Realtime chat
-- Realtime collaboration in projects
+- Realtime updates for tasks and projects changes
-- Role based privileges for team workspaces
+- Role based CRUD privileges system with protection on front end and backend (firebase)
+- Multiple workspaces for users
+- Can invite users to workspaces for collaboration

+## If I had more time
+- Bug fixing
+- Create tests when Quasar's testing framework is updated for V2
+- Develop manager skill tree
+  - This would help managers track their learning and development and unlock new features
+  - This is going to require a bit of research for not only best practices but user research of people who use other similar apps

 ## Live Demo
 [Click here to check out the live demo](https://octalla.vercel.app/)